TianYe10/Schiz_Classification_BMEN4460_DLBI/README.md

 Please change the data path to where you save all ten folds of your MRI data! (there is a upper-cased notice at where you need to change the path)

 Please modify the 'device' variable based on how you set up / name your cuda!

+Please take a thorough look into all the 'parser.add_argument' to have a basic idea of what arguments and parameters we have (and we can change).

+You can loaded a pre-trained model, or train a new model.
+The models for option are:
+1. 'GlobalLocalBrainAge', the transformer-based model, as default.
+2. VGG model, commented out for now.

+### GlobalLocalTransformer3D_multiscale.py ###

+To undersnad the Multi-Scale Transformer better, read the [abstract](https://github.com/TianYe10/Schiz_Classification_BMEN4460_DLBI/blob/main/Improving%20Across-Dataset%20Schizophrenia%20Classification%20with%20Structural%20Brain%20MRI%20Using%20Multi-scale%20Transformer.pdf)!